-usually takes place online; in order to raise a large sum of money, a person or business asks a lot of people for small sums of money each.
+What is Crowdfunding?
+Usually takes place online; in order to raise a large sum of money, a person or business asks a lot of people for small sums of money each.
 The small sums add up and, if things go well, they reach the goal amount.
-Depending on the type of funding, the people donating may get money back, receive products or ask for nothing in return.
+Depending on the type of funding, the people donating may get money back, receive products, or ask for nothing in return.
 To help get people to donate, most requestors plan detailed campaigns.
-These campaigns let visitors know where their money is going and if they can expect anything in return.
+These campaigns let visitors know what is crowdfunding and where their money is going and if they can expect anything in return.

 There are several kinds of crowdfunding: